Superluminal Wave Activation at Relativistic Magnetized Shocks: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Ultramagnetized pair-dominated plasmas in compact object magnetospheres allow three different waves: subluminal O-modes (Alfvén waves), superluminal O-modes, and X-modes \citep{Arons1986}.
+Ultramagnetized pair-dominated plasmas in compact object magnetospheres allow three different waves: subluminal O-modes (AWs), superluminal O-modes, and X-modes \citep{Arons1986}.
 Each can have different generation mechanisms and propagation behavior.
-Alf\'ven waves can be generated by plasma instabilities \citep{Usov1987,zeng2025}, and magnetic field line motion on the magnetar crust \citep{Carrasco2019,Yuan2020,Yuan2021,Yuan2022,Chen2025,Mahlmann2023,Mahlmann2024}.
-Alfvén waves propagate along magnetic field lines and experience Landau damping, confining their dynamics to the magnetically active inner magnetosphere.
+AWs can be generated by plasma instabilities \citep{Usov1987,zeng2025}, and magnetic field line motion on the magnetar crust \citep{Carrasco2019,Yuan2020,Yuan2021,Yuan2022,Chen2025,Mahlmann2023,Mahlmann2024}.
+AWs propagate along magnetic field lines and experience Landau damping, confining their dynamics to the magnetically active inner magnetosphere.
 Linear X-modes generally do not couple to plasma and can freely propagate in the magnetosphere as EM waves.
 Long-wavelength X-mode waves can steepen on decaying magnetic fields and generate shocks \citep{chen2022,Beloborodov2023,Vanthieghem2025}.
 Superluminal O-modes do not experience Landau damping and can escape the magnestosphere similar to X-modes.
 However, plasma properties affect their propagation.

-Although superluminal O-modes propagate like an EM wave at high frequencies, they have different polarization than X-modes, with different electric field orientation towards the $\boldsymbol{k}-\boldsymbol{B}$ plane.
-Polarimetry observations indicating circular polarization in some FRBs \citep[e.g.,][]{Uttarkar2024} could, among other possibilities, suggest that both X- and O-modes contribute to the escaping radio signal.
+Although superluminal O-modes propagate like an EM wave at high frequencies, they have different polarization than X-modes, with different electric field orientation toward the $\boldsymbol{k}-\boldsymbol{B}$ plane.
+Polarimetric observations indicating circular polarization in some FRBs \citep[e.g.,][]{Uttarkar2024} could, among other possibilities, suggest that both X- and O-modes contribute to the escaping radio signal.
 This letter discusses a mechanism of O-mode activation from Alfvénic perturbations at a relativistic shock.
-In this scenario, Alfvén waves escape the inner magnetosphere by propagating into a magnetized outflow.
-In the relativistic plasma of the spherically expanding wind, their $k_\parallel$ vanishes, essentially `freezing' the Alfvén waves into the flow \citep[see discussion by][]{Thompson2022}.
+In this scenario, AWs escape the inner magnetosphere by propagating into a magnetized outflow.
+In the relativistic plasma of the spherically expanding wind, their $k_\parallel$ vanishes, essentially `freezing' the AWs into the flow \citep[see discussion by][]{Thompson2022}.
 At least three types of waves can be generated at the shock: propagating high-frequency superluminal O-modes, low-frequency Alfvénic perturbations, and X-modes via synchrotron maser emission.
 A first-principles plasma treatment including all interacting modes is essential for a realistic description of radio wave generation at relativistic shocks.